Monad (category theory)

-In category theory, a branch of mathematics, a monad is a triple $(T, \eta, \mu)$ consisting of a functor T from a category to itself and two natural transformations $\eta, \mu$ that satisfy the conditions like associativity.
+In category theory, a branch of mathematics, a monad is a triple $(T, \eta, \mu)$ consisting of a functor T from a category to itself and two natural transformations $\eta, \mu$ that satisfy versions of the associativity and unitality axioms.

+Equivalently, a monad is a monoid in the category of endofunctors of some fixed category (an endofunctor is a functor mapping a category to itself).

 For example, if $F, G$ are functors adjoint to each other, then $T = G \circ F$ together with $\eta, \mu$ determined by the adjoint relation is a monad.

-In concise terms, a monad is a monoid in the category of endofunctors of some fixed category (an endofunctor is a functor mapping a category to itself).
 According to mathematician John Baez, a monad can be considered at least in two ways: